Bull Terriers are loveable, playful and strong, like a bull in a China shop!

 We consider these to be ‘competition style games’, so it’s best to encourage manners and self-control from a young age.

 Bull Terriers suit an active family where they can be involved in everything you do.
-They can struggle if they’re left alone for long periods of time, resulting in destructive and mischievous behaviour out of boredom.
+They can struggle if they’re left alone for long periods, resulting in destructive and mischievous behaviour out of boredom.

 So long as they get enough exercise, Bull Terriers can adapt to most living arrangements, their big personalities and strength can make them feel bigger than they are, so make sure there is space on the sofa for them!